The Bitter Harvest of Ignored Correction – A Study in Amos 8

 On February 18, 2025, President Trump issued an Executive Order aimed at expanding access to in vitro fertilization (IVF).
 He emphasized the importance of families and the desire to reduce financial barriers associated with IVF treatments.

 We agree that our national birth rate is far too low.
-However, it's imperative that Christians carefully consider the biblical principles that should inform our thinking about IVF as a solution to this problem.
+And we desire to exercise compassion toward couples who are struggling with infertility.
+That said, it's imperative that Christians carefully consider the biblical principles that should inform our thinking about IVF.
 This article briefly discusses some of those principles.

 IVF & The Sanctity of Life

-It should also be noted that, recently, defects in IVF technology may have resulted in the destruction of embryos during IVF procedures.
+It should also be noted that defects in IVF technology may result in the destruction of embryos during IVF procedures.
 In 2024, several lawsuits were filed against CooperSurgical of Trumbull, CT alleging that a defect in one of their products led to the destruction of embryos.

 Another concern is that IVF often involves implanting multiple embryos into the womb simultaneously — with the intention of eventually “selectively reducing” some embryos to prevent multiple births.